DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/categories.md

 ---

 Arguments of the `number` and `date` types on discrete axes are sorted in ascending order regardless of the order they have in the data source.
-Do not specify the **categories** option for these argument types.

 When you add arguments of the `string` type to the **categories** array at runtime, these arguments will be added to its end automatically.
 When the argument type is `number` or `date`, the newly added arguments are sorted along with the initially loaded arguments.